heistp/irtt/README.md

 		 and use.
 	 - IRTT has a three-way handshake to prevent test traffic redirection from spoofed source IPs.
-	 - IRTT can fill the payload with random data.
+	 - IRTT can fill the payload (if included) with random data.

 2) Why is the send (or receive) delay negative?